What’s At Stake

 - Alberta’s forest products industry has been working diligently to reduce its carbon footprint for many years.

-- Numerous operations create energy from wood waste.
+- Many operations create energy from wood waste.
 Others are pursuing bio-energy projects.

 - We are ensuring that the forest stays healthy and is able to act as a natural carbon sink.